steinnes/steinn.org/content/post/ebenv-tool.md

 Another semi-common issue I encountered was dumping values from an existing environment, in order to start a server locally or on another instance using the same configuration.
-Intermittently over the last few months I'd been missing a tool to deal with EB environments programmatically, partially because we have a decent amount of configuration values which don't play nice with <a href="https://github.com/gxela/awsebcli">awsebcli</a>, and these forementioned issues were popping up once in a while.
+Basically, over the last few months I'd been intermittently wishing for a tool to deal with EB environment configs more programmatically, partially because we have a decent amount of configuration values which don't play nice with <a href="https://github.com/gxela/awsebcli">awsebcli</a>, but also because of the other issues I described already.

 I decided to finally do something about it and I wrote <a href="https://github.com/steinnes/ebenv">ebenv</a>.
 You can install it via pip (`pip install ebenv`) or find it on <a href="https://github.com/steinnes/ebenv">github.com/steinnes/ebenv</a>.

 Currently it can handle issues 1-3 here above, and I'm planning to add